peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Parameters:**

-* <code>addressValue</code> - A comma-separate list of addresses in the form of a text string.
+* <code>addressValue</code> - A comma-separated list of addresses in the form of a text string.

 **Returns:**